Year-end Giving: Hype or Help?

 Our mailboxes, whether physical or email, are crowded with requests during the holiday season.
 We’re bombarded by appeals for money (at least I am!).

 Is year-end giving simply hype?
 Is it manipulative?
 Or, is it truly helpful?

 Should we also make appeals?

-There is certainly a natural and good incentive for U.S. donors to give by midnight December 31st each year.
+There is certainly a natural and good incentive for U.S. donors to give by midnight of December 31st each year.